 Natural Bridge was formed when a cavern collapsed and left the span that stands today.

 Monacan Indian legend has it that Natural Bridge appeared just as they needed to escape from an advancing enemy.

 Just before the American Revolution and writing of the Declaration of Independence, Thomas Jefferson purchased 157 acres of land including the Natural Bridge from King George III of England for 20 shillings.
-It has remained privately owned.

 Its development as a retreat began when Jefferson built a two room log cabin – one room was reserved for guests.

 In 1833, Jefferson’s heirs sold the site and the new owner erected the Forest Inn to accommodate the increasing number of people.

 During the 1880s Natural Bridge attained resort status under the ownership of Colonel Henry Parsons.

 Early 1900s to now

 Natural Bridge continues to welcome visitors from all over the world.